t-SNE Exaggerates Clusters, Provably: Misrepresentation of Cluster Salience

+The previous lemma tells us that on intrinsically high-dimensional data, small perturbations of all the interpoint distances can have outsize effects on the t-SNE output.
+We observe that such datasets are susceptible to a much simpler adversarial attack: namely, the insertion of a \textit{single} data point.

-\end{lemma} In other words, there is a set of datasets \(\Delta_\epsilon\) arbitrarily close to a regular unit simplex that generates \textit{all} possible stationary t-SNE outputs!
-The instability of t-SNE on such datasets (c.f.\ Figure \ref{fig:sameIn_diffOut}) has real-world consequences since many high-dimensional datasets fall into this regime \citep{conc_hd_dist_1, aggarwal2001surprising} due to the concentration of measure phenomenon \citep{ledoux2001concentration}.
-In particular, such datasets are susceptible to single-point adversarial attacks.
-Consider a dataset $X$ sampled from a mixture of two high-dimensional Gaussians. t-SNE, as expected, reveals the two underlying clusters (c.f.\ Figure \ref{fig:one_pt_perturb}, first panel).
-However, we can add just a single ``poison" point to $X$ and destroy the clustered visualization (see Figure \ref{fig:one_pt_perturb} second panel).
-This failure mode of t-SNE is also observed on a real high-dimensional datasets (see Figure \ref{fig:outliers_real_world} left vs.\ center).
+Consider a dataset $X$ sampled from a mixture of two high-dimensional Gaussians. t-SNE, as expected, reveals the two underlying clusters (see Figure \ref{fig:one_pt_perturb}, first panel).
+However, we can add just a single ``poison point" to $X$ and destroy the clustered visualization (see Figure \ref{fig:one_pt_perturb}, second panel; see also Figure \ref{fig:poison_point_scaling}).
+This failure mode of t-SNE is also observed on a real high-dimensional datasets (see Figures \ref{fig:outliers_real_world} and \ref{fig:bbc_appendix}, left vs.\ center).